 - The variables in the new active dataset are the union of all the input files' variables, matched based on their name.
 When a single input file contains a variable with a given name, the output file will contain exactly that variable.
 When more than one input file contains a variable with a given name, those variables must all have the same type (numeric or string) and, for string variables, the same width.
 Variables are matched after renaming with the RENAME subcommand.
-Thus, RENAME can be used to resolve conflicts. - The variable label for each output variable is taken from the first specified input file that has a variable label for that variable, and similarly for value labels and missing values. - The file label of the new active dataset (see Section 17.12 [FILE LABEL], page 264) is that of the first specified FILE that has a file label. - The documents in the new active dataset (see Section 17.5 [DOCUMENT], page 263) are the concatenation of all the input files' documents, in the order in which the FILE subcommands are specified. - If all of the input files are weighted on the same variable, then the new active dataset is weighted on that variable.
+Thus, RENAME can be used to resolve conflicts.
+Only variables in the output file can conflict, so DROP or KEEP, as described below, can also resolve a conflict. - The variable label for each output variable is taken from the first specified input file that has a variable label for that variable, and similarly for value labels and missing values. - The file label of the new active dataset (see Section 17.12 [FILE LABEL], page 263) is that of the first specified FILE that has a file label. - The documents in the new active dataset (see Section 17.5 [DOCUMENT], page 262) are the concatenation of all the input files' documents, in the order in which the FILE subcommands are specified. - If all of the input files are weighted on the same variable, then the new active dataset is weighted on that variable.
 Otherwise, the new active dataset is not weighted.

 The remaining subcommands apply to the output file as a whole, rather than to individual input files.
 They must be specified at the end of the command specification, following all of the FILE and related subcommands.
 The most important of these subcommands is BY, which specifies a set of one or more variables that may be used to find corresponding cases in each of the input files.
 The variables specified on BY must be present in all of the input files.
 Furthermore, if any of the input files are not sorted on the BY variables, then SORT must be specified for those input files.

 The variables listed on BY may include (A) or (D) annotations to specify ascending or descending sort order.
 See Section 12.8 [SORT CASES], page 124, for more details on this notation.
 Adding (A) or (D) to the BY subcommand specification is a PSPP extension.